-The purpose of white space
+The purpose of white space in interaction design

 It sounds easy, but often when you are faced with designing a poster, all the “empty” white space compels you to “fill it”.
-Providing more detail when the space is available is tempting.
+Providing more detail when space is available is tempting.
 It is a difficult exercise to edit a page down to the essential elements and convey your point.

 “People shouldn’t really have to think about an object when they are using it.
 Not having to think about it makes the relationship between a person and an object run more smoothly.”